concerned with sacred matters or the church

 territory must constantly be defended and parasites forever endured.

-living together or enjoying life in communities or organized groups
+living together or enjoying life in communities

 Animals in the wild lead lives of compulsion and necessity within an unforgiving